 There are mainly two kinds of operators, distinguished by their output on the conceptual level: those that have an output Concept (Concept Operators, listed in sections 4.2 and 4.3), and those that have an output BaseAttribute (Feature Construction Operators, listed in section 4.4).
-Further there are some special operators without any output on the conceptual level, listed in section 4.5.
+Two operators create relationships, see section 4.5.
+Further there are some special operators without any output on the conceptual level, listed in section 4.6.